RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

 ### Sagemaker Ground Truth

 1. It's a service provided by AWS which manages and deligates your task of finding new data or features for your data or even label your data to other humans
-2. Also, in case of labeling task, it starts creating a model parallely which learns to label your data based on what other humans labelled, and with time it starrts to label by itself and only send confusing data to humans for labelling.
+2. Also, in case of labeling task, it starts creating a model parallely which learns to label your data based on what other humans labelled, and with time it starts to label by itself and only send confusing data to humans for labelling.
 This saves cost upto 70%.
-3. Who are these humans - mechanical turk or your own internal team or professional labelling companies
+3. Who are these humans - AWS Mechanical Turk (MTurk) or your own internal team or professional labelling companies
 4. Instead of humans we can also use AWS services -
    1. AWS Rekognition - Image processing and image classification
-   2. AWS comprehend - Text analysis, topic modelling, classification based on topic or sentiments
+   2. AWS Comprehend - Text analysis, topic modelling, classification based on topic or sentiments
    3. Any pretrained model or unsupervised technique that might be useful

+### Lab

+#### TF-IDF (Term Frequency - Inverse Document Frequency)

+1. figures out what terms are most relevant to a given document
+2. it's a metrics used in search topics
+3. **term frequency** measures how often a word occurs in a document.
+If it occurs more frequently, then maybe the word is important to that document's meaning
+4. **document frequency** measures how often a word occurs in entire set of documents, ex - all of wikipedia or every web page, this tells about common words that just appear everywhere, like "a", "is"
+5. so tf-idf = tf/df  or  tfx1/df  ie  tf*inverse_df
+6. meaning, how often a word occurs in the document over how often the word occurs everywhere
+7. since word frequencies are distributed exponentially, **we use the log of tf-idf**
+8. this gives better weighting of word's overall popularity
+9. limitations with tf-idf-
+   1. It assumes a document is just a bag of words, relation between these words are not taken into account
+   2. parsing the docs into bag of words is a big task
+   3. what to do when words are represented in hash or numbers for efficiency
+   4. what about synonyms? various tenses? abbreviation? capitalizations? misspellings?
+   5. resolving all these issue at scale is hard - this is where **spark comes in picture**
+   6. solution for bag of words issue -
+      1. unigrams, bigrams, n-grams - exam has question to create unigram and bigram matrix. where dimesion of the matrix will be rows/columns ie number of docs(sentences) / number of columns of grams
+10. Commands for running pyspark to process bigdata -
+    1. open EMR in aws
+    2. create cluster with m4.large
+    3. ssh myIP in inbound traffic
+    4. switchyomega for proxy
+    5. input tf-idf.json file from local in omega
+    6. in local cmd -> ssh -i "<pem key path>" -N -D <anylocalport> hadoop@ec2-18-117-135-6.us-east-2.compute.amazonaws.com
+    7. terminal will show no output, but you can use public ip from emr cluster and get the spark notebook visible

 # MODELING